AnnekeMeyer/zone-segmentation/README.md

 # Zonal Segmentation of the Prostate
-Segmentation of prostatic zones (peripheral zone, central gland, AFS and distal prostatic urethra ) Sourcecode of the publication: 'Towards Patient-Individual PI-RADS v2 Sector Map: CNN for Automatic Segmentation of Prostatic Zones fror T2-Weighted MRI' (ISBI 2019.
-Preprint can be found in this repository.
+This repository enables the segmentation of prostatic zones (peripheral zone, central gland, AFS and distal prostatic urethra) from T2-weighted MRI.
+The work was published in 'Towards Patient-Individual PI-RADS v2 Sector Map: CNN for Automatic Segmentation of Prostatic Zones ror T2-Weighted MRI' (ISBI 2019) Preprint can be found in this repository.

-sourcecode of multi-planar prostate segmentation (ISBI publication in 2018)

 ## Algorithm description
 Details on the algorithm can be found in the attached paper.
 The inputs for the preprocessing of the algorithm are the three orthogonal T2-weighted volumes (transversal, coronal and sagittal).
 They are used to create a ROI that contains the prostate gland.
 For the CNN only the transversal ROI is of imprortance, the other volumes are not needed.
 If multi-planar data is not available, the ROI can also be extracted in other ways, e.g. interactively or with a detection algorithm.
-But this needs to be implemented in future. ata used in this research was obtained from the ProstateX Challenge [1-3].
+But this needs to be implemented in future.
+Data used in this research was obtained from the ProstateX Challenge [1-3].
 The outputs of the algorithm are the transversal ROI and the zonal segmentation for this ROI.
 To start the segmentation process, run Unet_zones.py.

 ## Further remarks